-TOWN OF WILTON, CONNECTICUT STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2020
+TOWN OF WILTON, CONNECTICUT STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2021

-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities:

-Amounts reported for governmental activities in the statement of activities (Exhibit II) are different because of the following:

-Net change in fund balances - total governmental funds (Exhibit IV)

-Governmental funds report capital outlays as expenditures.
+FOR THE TEAR ENDED JUNE 30, 2021 Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities: Amounts reported for governmental activities in the statement of activities (Exhibit II) are different because of the following: Net change in fund balances - total governmental funds (Exhibit IV) \$ 573,391 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.

-Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.

-The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital outlay 3,185,715 Depreciation expense (6,855,861) Loss on disposition of capital assets (115,855) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Property taxes collected after 60 days (250,259) Interest income on property taxes (172,276) Intergovernmental revenue collected after 90 days 435,737 Change in deferred outflows related to pension (4,682,718) Change in deferred outflows related to OPEB (23,512) Change in net pension assets 17,686,361 Change in net OPEB assets 2,927,475 The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of issuance costs, premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-The net expense of the internal service funds is reported with governmental activities.

-Change in Net Position of Governmental Activities (Exhibit II) \$ 5,558,250
+General obligation bond proceeds (3,660,000) Refunding bond proceeds (7,345,000) Payment to escrow agent 8,190,461 Principal payments on bonds 6,870,000 Principal payments on leases 284,312 Premiums on bonds (1,391,354) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Amortization of deferred charge on refunding (107,700) Amortization of premiums 1,429,743 Accrued interest 88,354 Teamsters pension plan withdrawal liability 149,748 Change in long-term compensated absences (103,902) Change in net pension liability 5,020,691 Deferred inflows related to pension (14,233,838) Deferred inflows related to OPEB (2,595,228) The net expense of the internal service funds is reported with governmental activities.
+858,501 Change in Net Position of Governmental Activities (Exhibit II) \$ 6,162,986

+EXHIBIT IV

-TOWN OF WILTON, CONNECTICUT STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2020
+TOWN OF WILTON, CONNECTICUT STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2021